mnrkbys/fjta/README.md

 # FJTA - Forensic Journal Timeline Analyzer

-FJTA (Forensic Journal Timeline Analyzer) is a tool that analyzes Linux filesystem (EXT4, XFS) journals, generates timelines, and detects suspicious activities.
+FJTA (Forensic Journal Timeline Analyzer) is a tool that analyzes Linux filesystem (EXT4, XFS) journals (not systemd-journald), generates timelines, and detects suspicious activities.

+> [!CAUTION]
+> Since testing is only being done with simple disk images, there may be many issues when using more practical disk images.

 ## Features